alirp88/alirp88.github.io/cv.md

 	- Responsible for developing Rahyar and debugging of Sibche
 Rahyar: An offline map of iran with ability to show routing between two given points.
 [http://my.sibche.ir/app/details/id/949/name/Rahyar](http://my.sibche.ir/app/details/id/949/name/Rahyar)
-	- Sibche: An app store for iranian developers and users of iOS devices.
+	- Sibche: An app store for Iranian developers and users of iOS devices.
 + Infotech pars Co. as Android Developer and iOS Developer (October 2013 to July 2014)

 	- Responsible for developing Infoteach and Infobank